 Last month, Dallas Cowboy Jerry Brown Jr. was killed in a Texas drunk driving car crash.
 His friend and team member Josh Brent was at the wheel.

 Unfortunately, this death was not an anomaly.
-According to a report from IDV Solutions, Dallas has the fifth highest rate of drunk driving deaths among the country’s 25 largest cities.
+According to a report from IDV Solutions, Dallas has the fifth highest rate of fatal drunk driving accidents among the country’s 25 largest cities.
 It has the fourth highest rate of traffic fatalities overall.
 The ranking were based on data from the National Highway Transportation Safety Administration’s Fatality Analysis Reporting System.
 They included data from 2001 to 2010.

-Dallas DUI Statistics
+Dallas DUI statistics.

-Dallas Population: 1.2 million (9th largest city in U.S.)
+- Dallas Population: 1.2 million (9th largest city in U.S.)

-Number of fatal Dallas car crashes per 1,000 residents: 1.15 (4th highest in U.S.)
+- Number of fatal Dallas car crashes per 1,000 residents: 1.15 (4th highest in U.S.)

-Number of fatal alcohol-related crashes per 1,000 residents: 0.48 (5th highest in U.S.)
+- Number of fatal alcohol-related crashes per 1,000 residents: 0.48 (5th highest in U.S.)

-Dallas rate of fatal car accidents involving alcohol: 41.4 percent
+- Dallas rate of fatal car accidents involving alcohol: 41.4 percent

 Denver has the highest rate of fatal car accidents involving intoxication at 54.2 percent.
 Houston ranks 2nd with a 46.8 percent, Austin ranks 7th with a rate of 40.3 percent, and Fort Worth ranks 12th at 35.9 percent.
 Per capita, U.S. DUI deaths have dropped by two-thirds over the past 30 years.